xpipe-io/xpipe/app/src/main/resources/io/xpipe/app/resources/misc/tos.md

 ## 7. Contract duration, automatic renewal, pause, termination

 **7.1** The paid subscription contract is valid for a certain minimum term.
-For example, it can be one (1) month or one (1) year, based on user's choice.
+For example, it can be one (1) month.
 At the end of each subscription period, the subscription will be automatically renewed depending on the term of the subscription period unless terminated by User before the last day of the current subscription period.

-**7.2** The User or XPipe may terminate the contract at any time, with one day's notice before the end of the minimum term.
+**7.2** The User or XPipe may terminate the subscription contract at any time, with one day's notice before the end of the minimum term.
 The User may continue to use the XPipe service until the end of the minimum term.
 If the contract is not properly terminated by the end of the minimum term, it will be automatically renewed and a paid subscription will be activated.

 **7.3** For the effective termination, the user may give notice of termination online via the function provided on the billing page at https://buy.xpipe.io/billing.
 Users can always contact us at hello@xpipe.io for help with ending their subscription.